2023 James Logan Martin Luther King Jr Invitational

 Policy:

 - T, theory, Ks, etc. are fine.
 But, as with any argument, if you would like for me to vote for these, you need to give me a clear reason.
 I am not as well-versed in some K Affs or high theory Ks, but am certainly open to evaluating them if you can make them make sense.
 I am more comfortable adjudicating T, CP, DA/ case debates, but I am open to voting for arguments of all types (Ks, K Affs, etc...).
-I will vote for non-conventional argument forms (songs, dance & poetry, etc...), but will be very acutely focused on education and fairness implications of these alternative styles.
+I will vote for non-conventional argument forms (songs, dance & poetry, etc...), but will be very acutely focused on the education and fairness implications of these alternative styles.
 I will give you more leeway on unconventional arguments (on the aff) if they bear some relation to the topic.
 Topic education is valuable.
+But, other things matter too.

 - I leave my assessment of the round largely in the hands of the team that presents me with the best explanation of how to frame the major issues in the round, and why that favors their side.
 If that work is done thoughtfully and clearly, then my decision about which way the round should go becomes much easier.
 Oh yeah, it typically helps when you win the actual arguments too (warrants, evidence, links, impacts, & all that micro stuff).